ProgrammerAL/Presentations-2025/atlanta-cloud-conference-2025/presentation.md

 # CosmosDB

-- Document Database
+* Document Database
-- Heavily pushed by Microsoft
+* Heavily pushed by Microsoft
+* Has a Serverless mode
+  - Flag set when creating

 ---

 # Azure Managed SQL

-- Has a Serverless mode
+* Has a Serverless mode
+  - Flag set when creating

+---

+# Event Driven Services

+* Service Bus
--
+  - Instead of Storage Queue

+---

+# Event Driven Architecture

 ---